Threx-code/simple-cli/readme.md

 - Run composer install to install all the dependencies

 ## Run Migration
+- Copy .env.example into .env
+- Update .env with required credentials
 - php command migration

 ## Consume API from terminal